henderjon/dotfiles-archived/resources/proverbs.md

 Worse is better

-  - ... simplicity of both the interface and the implementation are more important than any other attributes of the system—including correctness, consistency, and completeness.
+... simplicity of both the interface and the implementation are more important than any other attributes of the system—including correctness, consistency, and completeness.
 There is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.
 Software that is limited, but simple to use, may be more appealing to the user and market than the reverse.

-This is the Unix philosophy:
+Unix Philosophy:

   - Write programs that do one thing and do it well.
   - Write programs to work together.
   - Write programs to handle text streams, because that is a universal interface.

-This is the Python philosophy

-  - Beautiful is better than ugly.
-  - Explicit is better than implicit.
-  - Simple is better than complex.
-  - Complex is better than complicated.
-  - Flat is better than nested.
-  - Sparse is better than dense.
-  - Readability counts.
-  - Special cases aren't special enough to break the rules, although practicality beats purity.
-  - Errors should never pass silently, unless explicitly silenced.
-  - In the face of ambiguity, refuse the temptation to guess.
-  - Now is better than never, although never is often better than *right* now.
-  - If the implementation is hard to explain, it's a bad idea.
-  - If the implementation is easy to explain, it may be a good idea.

 Pike Proverbs